 Neumann University's Title IX Sexual Harassment and Community Standards Sexual Misconduct Policy and Procedures ("Policy") applies to all Neumann University community members, including students, faculty, staff and third parties, such as volunteers, contractors, and visitors.
-Alleged misconduct subject to this Policy ("Prohibited Conduct") includes both Title IX Sexual Harassment (which is defined by law) and Community Standards Sexual Misconduct (which includes allegations that do not meet the definitions under Title IX, but nonetheless violate Neumann University's community standards), as discussed further in the Definitions (Section IV) below.
+Alleged misconduct subject to this Policy ("Prohibited Conduct") includes both Title IX Sexual Harassment (which is defined by law) and Community Standards Sexual Misconduct (which includes allegations that do not meet the definitions under Title IX, but nonetheless violate Neumann University's community standards), as discussed further on Neuman University's Title IX website.

-Community Standards Sexual Misconduct that does not constitute Title IX Sexual Harassment and involves students will be resolved as outlined in SA 4.02 the Student Conduct Process Policy and SA 4.04 Bullying, Harassment, Disorderly and Disruptive Conduct, and Violence Policy.
+Community Standards Sexual Misconduct that does not constitute Title IX Sexual Harassment and involves students will be resolved as outlined in the Code of Conduct.
 Community Standards Sexual Misconduct that does not constitute Title IX Sexual Harassment and involves employees as Respondents will be resolved as outlined in IP 1.03 Harassment Policy and Procedures.
 The procedures beginning in Section X below apply only to Title IX Sexual Harassment, regardless of whether students or employees are involved.